Sonnet 73

 Bare ruined choirs, where late the sweet birds sang.

-This line evokes a sense of lost beauty and joy, reminding us of the fleeting nature of life.
+This line powerfully captures the essence of lost beauty, joy, and vitality, reminding us of the transient nature of all things.

 To love that well which thou must leave ere long.